syguo96/starter-hugo-academic/content/publication/gultchin2022pragmaticfairness/index.md

 ---
-title: "Pragmatic Fairness: Optimizing Policies with Outcome Disparity Control"
+title: "Pragmatic Fairness - Optimizing Policies with Outcome Disparity Control"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here